 Step Into The Great Outdoors – Leave a Travel plan

-Iceland is THE country for outdoor activities like climbing, diving, or horseback riding.
+Iceland is THE country for outdoor activities like hiking, climbing, diving, or horseback riding.
 In case you plan a longer outdoor trip outside a tour group -and make sure you’re properly dressed and equipped for the trip.